dotlang/language/doc/Enhancements.md

 N - have eveything implemented as library even and/if/for/... this is not an academic language. it must be practical.

-? - what are language's constraints?
+N - what are language's constraints?
 Can we reduce them?
 We have to make the language manual as small as possible.

 N - Can we make exceptions easier?